Individual Entity Verification In-Built Automation

 "done": false

-}You can choose to redirect your customers to BNDRY's hosted data collection forms using the provided redirect_uri, or embed the forms directly within your application using an iframe.
-For embedding, check out our dedicated guide to Embedding BNDRY Forms.
+You can choose to redirect your customers to BNDRY's hosted data collection forms using the provided [`redirect_uri`](/apis/openapi/individual-entity-verification/individualentityverificationjobservice_runindividualentityverificationjob#individual-entity-verification/individualentityverificationjobservice_runindividualentityverificationjob/t=request&path=redirecturi), or embed the forms directly within your application using an iframe.
+For embedding, check out our dedicated guide to [Embedding BNDRY Forms](/docs/guides/embedding-bndry-forms).

 You can monitor the progress of the onboarding operation by polling the operation status:

--H 'Authorization: Bearer <YOUR_TOKEN_HERE>'Use webhooks to handle completion events - they provide richer context about the onboarding results and are the recommended approach rather than polling the operation status.
+Use webhooks to handle completion events - they provide richer context about the onboarding results and are the recommended approach rather than polling the operation status.

 The onboarding process can fail for various reasons (form abandonment, verification failures, etc.).
-Failed operations will have done: true with error details in the error field.
-See the Errors guide for complete error handling patterns.
+Failed operations will have `done: true` with error details in the `error` field.
+See the [Errors guide](/docs/get-started-with-the-api/errors) for complete error handling patterns.

 Once your onboarding automation is configured, you'll primarily use these APIs: